hongfeih/awesomestreaming/lowlatency/ll-hls.md

 ## Preload hints and blocking of Media downloads

 Eliminating unnecessary round trips is critical when delivering low-latency streams at global scale.
-Servers use a new tag, EXT-X-PRELOAD-HINT, to inform clients of upcoming Partial Segments and Media Initialization Sections.
+Servers use a new tag, `EXT-X-PRELOAD-HINT`, to inform clients of upcoming Partial Segments and Media Initialization Sections.
 A client can issue a GET request for a hinted resource in advance; the server responds to the request as soon as the media becomes available.

 ```
 #EXT-X-PRELOAD-HINT:<attribute-list>